Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The suburb of Bilinga had an income level below the national average according to latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers was $47,731 and the average income stood at $64,845.
-This compares with figures for Rest of Qld's of $53,146 and $66,593 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $52,461 (median) and $71,271 (average) as of September 2025.
-According to 2021 Census figures, personal income ranked at the 50th percentile ($804 weekly), while household income sat at the 31st percentile.
-Income brackets indicated that the largest segment comprised 31.2% earning $1,500 - 2,999 weekly (718 residents), aligning with the broader area where this cohort likewise represented 31.7%.
-Housing affordability pressures were severe, with only 78.8% of income remaining, ranking at the 24th percentile.
-The area's SEIFA income ranking placed it in the 5th decile.
+The suburb of Bilinga had an income level below the national average according to ATO data aggregated by AreaSearch for the financial year ended June 2023.
+The median income among taxpayers in Bilinga was $47,731 and the average income stood at $64,845.
+These figures compared to Regional Qld's median of $53,146 and average of $66,593 respectively.
+Based on Wage Price Index growth of 9.91% since June 2023, current estimates for Bilinga would be approximately $52,461 (median) and $71,271 (average) as of September 2025.
+According to the Census conducted in August 2021, personal income ranked at the 50th percentile ($804 weekly), while household income sat at the 31st percentile.
+Income brackets showed that the largest segment comprised 31.2% earning $1,500 - $2,999 weekly (718 residents).
+This aligned with the broader area where this cohort also represented 31.7%.
+Housing affordability pressures were severe, with only 78.8% of income remaining after housing costs, ranking at the 24th percentile.
+The suburb's SEIFA income ranking placed it in the fifth decile.

 Frequently Asked Questions - Income